Ștefan Bărboianu

-Ștefan Nicolae Bărboianu (born 24 January 1988) is a Romanian footballer who plays as a right back or as a defensive midfielder for Liga III club CSM Reșița.
+Ștefan Nicolae Bărboianu (born 24 January 1988) is a Romanian former professional footballer who played as a right back or a defensive midfielder, currently assistant coach at Liga II club CSM Reșița.

 Club career

 Universitatea Craiova

 Bărboianu started his career at Universitatea Craiova.
 In February 2011 he was declared free agent, but in the meantime he signed a new contract with Craiova, from 1 July 2011.
 So Bărboianu played in the Spring of 2011 for Dinamo București, and returned to Craiova in July.
 Following the disaffiliation of Universitatea, Bărboianu was again declared free agent and signed on 3 August 2011 a contract for five years with Astra Giurgiu.

 Dinamo București

 Bărboianu had two terms at Dinamo.
 The first one was a short one, for only four months, from February until May 2011.
 He was released after an own-goal in the 2011 Cupa României Final, that sent the trophy to Dinamo's biggest rivals, Steaua București.
 In December 2013, Bărboianu returned to Dinamo and played until May 2015, when in a match again versus Steaua, he conceded a penalty which led to the first goal of the game, won by Steaua 3–1.
 Two days after the game, his contract with Dinamo was ended by mutual agreement.